-The Life House Initiative
+The LIFE House

-The Life House will enable men on CDCR supervised parole in El Dorado and Sacramento Counties, California to live in a program focused on an individualized approach to re-entry and change.
-Men participating in this program will attain basic documentations and foundations for independent living.
-They will become connected to a network of individuals and programs crucial to their ability to learn, accomplish, and maintain a healthy independent life.
-Once the foundations for healthy living are in place the men will focus attention to finding and keeping a job.
-After work has become routine and financial and relational stability have been accomplished, the men are able to pursue life outside of the Life House residence.
+The LIFE House is a 3-phase program that utilizes a team of staff, volunteers, and mentors to provide an individualized, goal-orientated program for each man.
+Men participating in this program attain basic documentations and foundations for independent living.
+They are connected to a network of individuals and programs crucial to their ability to learn, accomplish, and maintain a healthy independent life.
+Once the foundations for healthy living are in place the men focus attention to finding and keeping a job.
+After work has become routine and financial and relational stability have been accomplished, the men are able to pursue life outside of the LIFE House residence.

 2. Enabling the men living in the home to receive individualized case management while participating in incremental phases of a program designed to meet the needs of life skills attainment, mental and physical health care, job training and placement, and integration into the community by participation in church and community outreach.

 3. Helping the men to succeed and thrive through ongoing one-on-one discipleship and group relationships that are available to the men for as long as they desire, not restricted to their time living in the home.
-Men who graduate from the program are encouraged to mentor men who are new to the program as a key component to life outside of prison is being mentored by someone who has successfully re-entered society
+Men who graduate from the program are encouraged to mentor men who are new to the program as a key component to life outside of prison is being mentored by someone who has successfully reentered society